lxsmnsyc/scoped-model/README.md

 ### Creating your Model

-Models is just a hook that is always called whenever its Provider renders, but Models must follow the proper shape
+Models are created by using a hook function that is always called whenever its Provider renders, and must return an object that represents the models' state:

 ```jsx
 // import the createModel function